RoderickQiu/wnr/README.md

 ## Online Version

-The online wnr is now out: [wnr-jr](https://wnr-jr.scris.top). *(trail version, may not be fully useful on phones due to a lot of reasons.)*
+The online wnr is now out: [wnr-jr](https://wnr-jr.scris.top). *(just a demo version, may not be fully useful on phones or other devices due to a lot of reasons.)*

 ## Features